-Department of Children, Equality, Disability, Integration and Youth, 'Short term accommodation: Refusals Protocol for Beneficiaries of Temporary Protection from Ukraine', 24 November 2022, available at: https://bit.ly/43fTokZ.
-Department of Children, Equality, Disability, Integration and Youth, 'Absence Protocol: Beneficiaries of Temporary Protection from Ukraine', 10 October 2023, available at: https://tinyurl.com/4sr75jyw. circumstances whereby they voluntarily relinquished their accommodation, or left the State for a period and returned.67 Thus, while there are no constraints with regard to beneficiaries of temporary protection leaving the State temporarily, should they wish to do so, as indicated above, this may result in a loss of accommodation whereby the travel is not for an exceptional purpose.
+64 Department of Children, Equality, Disability, Integration and Youth, 'Short term accommodation: Refusals Protocol for Beneficiaries of Temporary Protection from Ukraine', 24 November 2022, available: here.
+65 Department of Children, Equality, Disability, Integration and Youth, 'Absence Protocol: Beneficiaries of Temporary Protection from Ukraine', 10 October 2023, available: here.
+66 Information provided by Irish Refugee Council Ukraine Support Team, April 2025.

+is no guarantee that the new offer will be of similar quality to the accommodation that was vacated, or that the accommodation provided will be in the same area.67 The Irish Refugee Council's Ukraine Support Team have received several reports from individuals who were not offered re-accommodation in circumstances whereby they voluntarily relinquished their accommodation, or left the State for a period and returned.68 Thus, while there are no constraints with regard to beneficiaries of temporary protection leaving the State temporarily, should they wish to do so, as indicated above, this may result in a loss of accommodation in cases whereby the travel is not for an exceptional purpose.
 At present, there is no notification system in place by which beneficiaries of temporary protection are required to advise the State of their intention to travel.
 However, beneficiaries who leave the State may still require a visa to travel.
-Beneficiaries planning to travel and subsequently return to Ireland should retain their Temporary Protection Certificate and show same to the immigration authorities on re-entering the country.
-Ukrainian nationals and nationals of any other country that are eligible for the visa waiver need not take any additional steps when returning to Ireland.68 There have been no known reports of persons fleeing from Ukraine refused entry at the Irish border, nor have there been any reports of loss of temporary protection status or refusal of entry for beneficiaries of temporary protection re-entering the state after having returned to Ukraine.
+Beneficiaries planning to travel and subsequently return to Ireland should retain their Temporary Protection Certificate and show it to the immigration authorities on re-entering the country.
+Ukrainian nationals and nationals of any other country that are eligible for the visa waiver need not take any additional steps when returning to Ireland.69 There have been no known reports of persons fleeing from Ukraine refused entry at the Irish border, nor have there been any reports of loss of temporary protection status or refusal of entry for beneficiaries of temporary protection re-entering the state after having returned to Ukraine.
 It should be noted that beneficiaries who are receiving social welfare supports from the State should notify the Department of Social Protection if they intend to be outside of the country for a period greater than two weeks.
 Pursuant to s.249(6) of the Social Welfare Consolidation Act 2005, payments may be made administratively for up to two weeks in any calendar year in respect of periods of absence from the State.
 On that basis, temporary periods of absence of up to two weeks may be facilitated.
 Beneficiaries' payment will be suspended for a two-week period and paid upon their return.
-Where a beneficiary is going to be absent from the State for a period greater than two weeks, they will be required to close their claim and reapply for income supports upon their return.
-69 It should be noted that the Irish Refugee Council's Ukraine Support Team have received reports from beneficiaries of Temporary Protection of administrative delays in re-opening social welfare claims upon return to State.
-70 D. Housing Indicators: Housing - For how long are temporary protection beneficiaries entitled to stay in reception centres?
-90 days71 - 2.
-Number of beneficiaries staying in reception centres as of 14th April 2024 49,59572 - 3.
-Number of beneficiaries staying in private accommodation as of 14th April 2024 18,35273 Individuals requiring immediate accommodation by the State have been housed in facilities contracted by IPAS.
-67 Information provided by Irish Refugee Council Ukraine Support Team, April 2024.
+Where a beneficiary is going to be absent from the State for a period greater than two weeks, they will be required to close their claim and reapply for income supports upon their return.70 It should be noted that the Irish Refugee Council's Ukraine Support Team have received reports from beneficiaries of Temporary Protection of administrative delays in re-opening social welfare claims upon return to State.71 D. Housing Indicators: Housing - For how long are temporary protection beneficiaries entitled to stay in reception centres?
+90 days72 - 2.
+Number of beneficiaries staying in reception centres as of 1st April 2025 25,20873 - 3.
+Number of beneficiaries staying in private accommodation as of 1st April 2025 Unavailable.
+Individuals requiring immediate accommodation by the State have been housed in facilities contracted by IPAS.
+67 ibid.

+68 Information provided by Irish Refugee Council Ukraine Support Team, April 2024.

-Information provided by Department of Justice, October 2022.
+69 Information provided by Department of Justice, October 2022.

-Department of Social Protection, 'Operational Guidelines, 20 June 2019, available at: https://bit.ly/42Xnev0.
-Information provided by Irish Refugee Council's Ukraine Support Team, April 2024.
+70 Department of Social Protection, 'Operational Guidelines, 20 June 2019, available: here.

+71 Information provided by Irish Refugee Council's Ukraine Support Team, April 2024.